suffus/auth0/claude/DEVICE_REGISTRATION_ANALYSIS.md

 - [x] All operations are logged with complete audit information
 - [x] API and CLI interfaces are available and functional
 - [x] Error handling is comprehensive and user-friendly
 - [x] Security model is robust and follows least privilege principle
+- [x] API design complies with OpenAPI specification